⚠️ We are currently updating our 2021/22 tax guidance across the website

 If you do not pay enough tax to cover this, you can still donate to charity, but the charity cannot claim Gift Aid relief from HMRC.
 You should also bear this in mind when visiting attractions, which invite you to Gift Aid your ticket entry.

-Members of a married couple or a civil partnership are taxed separately so each spouse or partner is potentially entitled to a personal allowance, a personal savings allowance, a dividend allowance, etc. In order to take best advantage of being taxed separately, it may be sensible to transfer savings or shares to your partner as this can save tax on the attributable interest or dividends if you are part of a couple where one person has spare capacity in their allowances or is in a lower tax band than the other.
+Members of a married couple or a civil partnership are taxed separately so each spouse or partner is potentially entitled to a personal allowance, a personal savings allowance, a dividend allowance, etc.

 To take best advantage of being taxed separately, it may be sensible for tax purposes to transfer savings or shares to your partner as this can save tax on the attributable interest or dividends if you are part of a couple where one person has spare capacity in their allowances or is in a lower tax band than the other.
 You will need to bear in mind, however, that transferring legal ownership of property to your spouse or civil partner might have other impacts – for example, the revised ownership might be taken into account on a separation or divorce.
 If you are concerned about these other impacts, you should take legal advice.